CERI-KRISP/CholeraSeq/docs/global_core_alignment.md

 Essentially, you'd need to

-1. Create a samplesheet with the downloaded/precomputed sequences (FASTA files) as shown below
+1. Create a samplesheet with the downloaded/precomputed assemblies (FASTA files) as shown below

 ```csv